 “Where you from?” asked a Monk.
 I jumped.
-I was attempting sneak into the Buddhist temple in Luang Prabang in order to avoid the entrance fee.
+I was attempting sneak into the Buddhist temple in Luang Prabang and avoid the entrance fee.
 “Um… um… Colorado.
-Sorry, I mean the United States.”
+Sorry, I mean… the United States.”

 “I want learn English.
 Can I talk with you?”
-My stomach was still a bit fluttery, but now the butterflies were dancing with excitement.
-I’d heard about these “monk chats,” where visitors speak with monks to help them learn English and I’d been looking for 1.
+My stomach was still a bit fluttery but now the butterflies were dancing with excitement.
+I’d heard about these “monk chats,” where visitors speak with monks to help them learn English.
+I’d been searching for one.
 I had so many questions!

 “Did you choose to become a monk?”
 I asked.

 “Yes but I not a monk.
 I novice.
 Come with me.
 I want to show you Buddha’s Foot.”
 “Buddha’s Foot” was a small cave with an imprint of a giant foot.
 I followed him despite having already viewed it.
 I didn’t want to reveal to him that I’d dodged the entrance fee.
 And perhaps it was meaningful to the novice.
 He took a seat beside the cave and gestured for me to do the same.

 “What are the boats for?”
 I asked.
 They weren’t actual boats .
 They were floats in the shape of boats.
 I’d seen monks building them all over town that day and I’d wanted to join in.
 I love art!

 “They are rice boats.
 We need to finish them tomorrow.”

 Ok.
 That didn’t exactly answer my question.,